jacobecox/templates/tidb/versions/1.2.0/README.md

 To configure your TiDB cluster across multiple locations, update the `gvc.locations` section in the `values.yaml` file:

 **Important:** For production deployments, it is recommended to run at least 3 replicas of both Placement Driver (PD) and TiKV, and at least 2 replicas of TiDB Server.
+The default location values suggest the optimal configuration for high resiliancy and minimal egress costs.

 - TiDB’s PD and TiKV components rely on Raft quorum for high availability.
 To maintain quorum if a location becomes unavailable, deploy the cluster across a minimum of three independent locations (for example, three regions or zones).
 This ensures the cluster remains healthy and can continue serving requests even if one location fails.